How to Prepare | What to Expect On Arrival | For More Information

-An esophageal motility is a procedure that evaluates the coordination of esophageal (food pipe) contractions and the strength, opening and closing of the lower esophageal sphincter.
-This study is done in patients with swallowing problems, or as a pre-operative test before an acid reflux surgery.
+An esophageal motility study, or esophageal manometry, is a procedure that evaluates the coordination of esophageal (food pipe) contractions and the strength, opening and closing of the lower esophageal sphincter.
+Esophageal manometry is done in patients with swallowing problems, or as a pre-operative test before an acid reflux surgery.

 - 2 days prior to the procedure the following medication should be stopped: Reglan (metoclopramide).